 - Getting rest.
 Hopefully the hangover will be gone by the time you wake up.

 Of course, the only foolproof way to avoid getting a hangover is not drinking any alcoholic beverages at all.
-If that's not in your game plan, check out Avoid Hangover in the Go Ask Alice!
-Q&A archives and the Related Q&A below for more tips on pre-party planning that won't leave you hurting the morning after.
+If that's not in your game plan, check out Avoid hangover? in the Go Ask Alice! archives and the related Q&As for more tips on pre-party planning that won't leave you hurting the morning after.